Arcadia-Science/metagenomics/docs/usage.md

 #### `--sourmash_dbs`

 This argument is required and you must download the sourmash databases and lineage CSVs prior to running the workflow.
 You can find several pre-prepared sourmash databases at [https://sourmash.readthedocs.io/en/latest/databases.html](https://sourmash.readthedocs.io/en/latest/databases.html).
-It is highly recommended that for the purposes of this workflow you download the same kmer size for each database, and we use `k31` as a default kmer size throughout the workflow.
+You must download and use the same kmer size for each database, and we use `k31` as a default kmer size throughout the workflow.
 Once you have these downloaded, prepare the CSV as shown above.